Skip to content

 204 No Content

-When request was processed successfully but not returning any body to the client then response with status code 204 is returned.
-Most typical case is for PUT request that modifies columns other than primary key.
+When a request was processed successfully but there is no data to provide in the response, a 204 status is returned.
+This is usually encountered for PUT requests that update columns other than the primary key.

 curl -i -X PUT "http://localhost/db/Chinook/Artist/ArtistId/277.json" \